Orange is one Maine Coon color that is so vibrant it’s hard to ignore.

 Did you know that the male Maine Coon kitten obtains both its color genes directly from its mother?

 Therefore, the male kittens found in a litter will always be the same color as their mother (occasionally a slightly diluted version of it).

 Female kittens will have a combination of the colors of both parents.
 This is helpful to know and allows you to predict what colors the kittens might be.

 Maine Coon eye color does not depend on the color of its coat.
 Only white Maine Coons or those with some white can have blue or odd-eyes.
 Other colors range through shades of green, amber, gold, copper, and orange.

-The Maine Coon is available in a variety of colors and patterns.
+The Maine Coon has a variety of shades and patterns.
 Orange (red/ginger) is the most vibrant.
 There’s usually something quite edgy about the orange Maine Coon … a little twinkle in its eye.

 I’ve never known a cat quite like the Maine Coon and I’ve never known a Maine Coon cat quite like the orange one.